mstocco/mariostoc.co/content/traininglog/20210530-ironman2021-13weeksout.md

 Ride 80 minutes easy on the MTB.
 Have fun.
 Keep things pretty mellow.
 I'm sure you're going to be a bit tired from

 ### NOTES
-Total Time: **0 minutes**
+<mark>Total Time: **0 minutes** </mark>

 I slept well but my right ankle is tight again this morning.
 Time to hit it with some compression.

-Life hit and our drywaller was very late in getting the final touches done in the bathroom.
-I couldn't just leave and go for a ride because we have the tile contractor scheduled for tomorrow.
-Tonight's mountain bike is a missed workout.
+Life happened once again, this time it was our drywaller arriving very late to complete his final touches in the bathroom.
+We have a tile contractor scheduled for tomorrow and it didn't feel responsible to go for a ride with renovation work still needing to be completed.

+Tonight's mountain bike ride was a missed workout.

 <!---->
 ## TUESDAY JUN 1 ☀️